 (5-6) tbsp fresh lemon juice (can substitute bottled lemon juice too)

 (2-3) tbsp apple cider vinegar (to taste based on the lemon juice)

 (2) tbsp Braggs or soy sauce

 (1/4) tsp granulated garlic or garlic powder

 Combine all ingredients in a blender (or in a bowl for use with a hand blender) and blend until creamy and emulsified.
 Taste to correct seasonings (use the lesser amount of water, lemon, and vinegar and add as desired).

-Veggie salads are a great way to load up on fiber and roughage, not to mention a fabulous vehicle for a great dressing like this!
+Veggie salads are a great way to load up on fibre and roughage, not to mention a fabulous vehicle for a great dressing like this!
 Enjoy poured on hot cooked grains, and steamed vegetables of all kinds.
 This would also make a great dip for roasted potato wedges and even as a mayo substitute in veggie sandwiches or on burgers.
-Use it to you heart’s content!
+Use it to your heart’s content!